MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/grant-admin-consent.md

   - Cloud Application Administrator or Application Administrator, for granting consent for apps requesting any permission for any API, _except_ Microsoft Graph app roles (application permissions).
   - A custom directory role that includes the [permission to grant permissions to applications](~/identity/role-based-access-control/custom-consent-permissions.md), for the permissions required by the application.

+:::zone pivot="portal"

-## Grant tenant-wide admin consent in Enterprise apps
+## Grant tenant-wide admin consent in Enterprise apps pane

-You can grant tenant-wide admin consent through the **Enterprise applications** panel if the application has already been provisioned in your tenant.
+You can grant tenant-wide admin consent through the **Enterprise applications** pane if the application has already been provisioned in your tenant.
 For example, an app could be provisioned in your tenant if at least one user has already consented to the application.
 For more information, see [How and why applications are added to Microsoft Entra ID](~/identity-platform/how-applications-are-added.md).

-:::zone pivot="portal"

 [!INCLUDE [portal updates](~/includes/portal-update.md)]

-To grant tenant-wide admin consent to an app listed in **Enterprise applications**:
+To grant tenant-wide admin consent to an app listed in **Enterprise applications** pane:

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator).
 1. Browse to **Identity** > **Applications** > **Enterprise applications** > **All applications**.